What you can do

 What happens after flagging

-- The flagged item is immediately added to a blacklist and excluded from future searches.
+- Layers immediately adds the flagged item to a block list and excludes it from future searches.

-- Similar outputs are also filtered using similarity matching (90% threshold for content, 70% for query context).
+- Layers also filters similar outputs using similarity matching (90% threshold for content, 70% for query context).

 Flag types explained